MichaelMMacLeod/utrl/README.md

       bad_list!((1, 2, 3) ("a", "b", "c", "d", "e"));
   }
   ```
   Rust emits the following error only when `bad_list` is used with two lists of differing lengths.
-If the source contains only a definition of `bad_list`, no error will be signalled.
+If the source contains only a definition of `bad_list`, no error will be signaled.
   ```
   error: meta-variable `x` repeats 3 times, but `y` repeats 5 times --> <source>:5:14